rbn5009/rbn5009.github.io/index.md

 - [Assessment of Patient Similarity using Graph Networks (Spark, Scala)]
 - [Epilectic Seizure and Mortality Prediction using MLP, CNN, and RNNs (Python)]
 - [Prediction of Chest X-ray Disease Labels using Deep Image Features (PySpark)]
+- [Graph Analysis of Bitcoin Trading Patterns using Databricks (Spark, Scala)]
+- [Analyzing bigram frequency in Google book's n-gram dataset using Pig on AWS]
+- [Analyzing a Large Graph using Hadoop on Microsoft Azure]
+- [Implementation of a Scalable Single-machine PageRank algorithm on 70M edge graph]

 ---

+### DATA VISUALIZATION
+ - [Force-directed graph networks using D3]
+ - [Custom Interactive Plotting Tools in Javascript]
+ -

 ### BLOGS AND TUTORIALS